 9. Anti-slip Spray

-If you hate to see your dog struggle to walk on your hardwood floors, these simple solutions should be able to help you make it easier for them.
-Use one solution, or use several in conjunction with one another!
-The right solution is whatever ends up working for your dog.
+If you hate seeing your dog struggle to walk on your hardwood floors, these simple solutions should help you make it easier.
+Puppies have problems navigating in a new environment and will likely get used to the slick floors with more practice.
+However, the products and methods we discussed can help dogs of all ages walk on slick floors.
+You can use one solution or use several in conjunction with one another!
+The right solution is whichever ends up working for your dog.